amandajcrawford/deep_learning_concepts/README.md

 - NAND Gate

-  - [Neural Representation of AND, OR, NOT, XOR and XNOR Logic Gates (Perceptron Algorithm)]: https://medium.com/@stanleydukor/neural-representation-of-and-or-not-xor-and-xnor-logic-gates-perceptron-algorithm-b0275375fea1
+  - (Neural Representation of AND, OR, NOT, XOR and XNOR Logic Gates Perceptron Algorithm) [https://medium.com/@stanleydukor/neural-representation-of-and-or-not-xor-and-xnor-logic-gates-perceptron-algorithm-b0275375fea1]